 The Lion who thought he was a Sheep (Image courtesy: Disney Film Project)

 Most of us are lions living like sheep — not because we ARE sheep, but because no one showed us the water.
-Not realizing your potential is not a tragedy of circumstance.
-It’s a choice.
+Your identity is not your conditioning.
 Go and roar.

 — यह कहानी हमें बताती है कि हम वही बनते हैं जो हम मानते हैं। अपनी असली ताकत पहचानो।